-Contaminant Limits Particulate The room air must be continuously filtered with 40% atmospheric dust spot efficiency (MERV 9) according to ASHRAE Standard 52.21.
+Contaminant Limits Particulate The room air must be continuously filtered with 40% atmospheric dust spot efficiency (MERV 9) according to ASHRAE Standard 52.2.
 Air that enters a data center must be filtered to 99.97% efficiency or greater, using high-efficiency particulate air (HEPA) filters that meet MIL-STD-282.
-The deliquescent relative humidity of the particulate contamination must be more than 60%2.
+The deliquescent relative humidity of the particulate contamination must be more than 60%.
 The room must be free of conductive contamination such as zinc whiskers.

-Contaminant Limits Gaseous Copper: Class G1 as per ANSI/ISA 71.04-19853 Silver: Corrosion rate of less than 300 Å in 30 days 1 ASHRAE 52.2- Efficiency by Par ditioning Engin -2008 - Method of Testing General Ventilation Air-Cleaning Devices for Removal ticle Size.
-Atlanta: American Society of Heating, Refrigerating and Air-Coneers, Inc. 2 The deliquescent relative humidity of particulate contamination is the relative humidity at which the dust absorbs enough water to become wet and promote ionic conduction.
-3 ANSI/ISA-71.04-1985.
+Contaminant Limits Gaseous Copper: Class G1 as per ANSI/ISA 71.04-1985 Silver: Corrosion rate of less than 300 Å in 30 days ASHRAE 52.2-2008 - Method of Testing General Ventilation Air-Cleaning Devices for Removal Efficiency by Particle Size .
+Atlanta: American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. The deliquescent relative humidity of particulate contamination is the relative humidity at which the dust absorbs enough water to become wet and promote ionic conduction.

+ANSI/ISA-71.04-1985.
 Environmental conditions for process measurement and control systems: Airborne contaminants.
-Instrument Society of America, Research Triangle Park, North Car- olina, U.S.A.
+Instrument Society of America, Research Triangle Park, North Carolina, U.S.A.